IBM/ibm-cloud-functions-serverless-ocr-openchecks/README.md

 The `find-new-checks` action will download the images on its next poll (within 20 seconds as set by the alarm trigger) and this will start the sequence of actions.

 If all has been successful, you will have 25% and 50% resized copies of the check images as attachments in your `CLOUDANT_ARCHIVED_DATABASE`.
 You will have the original image as an attachment in your `CLOUDANT_AUDITED_DATABASE`.
 You will have the OCR parsed from the check and its filename in the `CLOUDANT_PARSED_DATABASE` and you will have the final transaction info (simulating an external system of record) in the `CLOUDANT_PROCESSED_DATABASE`.

+## Known issues
+* With the default free Cloudant account, this demo may hit the request per second rate.
+There may also be conflicts shown in the logs due to retries on image insertions.
+Confirm that the data in Cloudant is as you expect.
+* Rather than polling Object Storage, the save image action should be driven by a webhook from OpenStack Swift.
+As this is not something that you can configure in Bluemix today, the polling option is used.